rust-lang/blog.rust-lang.org/content/c-abi-changes-for-wasm32-unknown-unknown.md

   Code can use `-Zwasm-c-abi=spec` to use the standard definition of the C ABI for a crate to test out if changes work.

-The best way to test your crate is to compile with a `nightly-2025-03-27` compiler, ensure there are no warnings, and then test your project still works with `-Zwasm-c-abi=spec`.
+The best way to test your crate is to compile with `nightly-2025-03-27` or later, ensure there are no warnings, and then test your project still works with `-Zwasm-c-abi=spec`.
 If all that passes then you're good to go and the upcoming change to the C ABI will not affect your project.